piyalidas10/System_Design/Redis/README.md

 - Live dashboards
 7. Queue System
 - Background jobs (emails, payments)
+8. URL shortener
+- For a URL shortener, this can dramatically reduce database traffic.
+Otherwise millions of redirects will hit the database.

 ## 🏢 Real Companies Using Redis
 - Netflix → caching & personalization